 Learn About Requesting an Unemployment Benefits Extension in Kansas

 Oftentimes, obtaining an unemployment compensation extension has less to do with the applicant and more to do with the current job market.
-In fact, eligible applicants may have their current benefits automatically renew into an unemployment benefits extension without the applicant needing to do anything.
+In fact, eligible applicants may have their current benefits automatically renewed into an unemployment benefits extension without the applicant needing to do anything.

-If this unemployment benefits extension program is not currently available to you, it may become available at a later time, depending upon the state’s economic climate Kansas.
+If this unemployment benefits extension program is not currently available to you, it may become available at a later time, depending upon the state’s economic climate in Kansas.
 Once Kansas has hit the required unemployment percentile, the state is required to offer federal unemployment extensions for a minimum of 16 weeks.

-If you are not likely to receive automatic benefit extension, then you may have to file a separate unemployment claim.
+If you are not likely to receive an automatic benefit extension, then you may have to file a separate unemployment claim.
 Like your original application, you will have to maintain eligibility throughout the process and during the entire time you are receiving federal unemployment benefits extension.